spiir/viia-changelog/README.md

 ### Fixed
 - Account balance is updated 4 times a day (instead of the previously 3), so that it matches the update interval of transactions.
-- Banks are now called synchronous and not asynchronous.
-The asynchronous calls could sometimes mess up the sessions with the banks, resulting in users loosing their connection and having to reconnect to the bank.
-Calling banks synchronous will unfortunately impact performance for users with severals accounts.
+- When we are fetching transaction from several account in one bank, we no longer fetch in parallel.
+The parallel calls could sometimes mess up the sessions with the banks, resulting in users losing their connection and having to reconnect to the bank.
+This will unfortunately impact performance for users with severals accounts.

 ## 2020-04-01